vishnupriyavr/ai-threat-hunting-query-generation/CHALLENGES_FACED.md

 This will make the verification process much more robust and prevent the system from mistakenly discarding evidence of a large-scale attack.
 High unique IP ratios are treated as widespread events, concluding the hunt; low ratios trigger query refinement.
 This improves threat detection accuracy.

+VII.
+Limited Scope of "Null-Aware" Logic - the previous change correctly focused on the errorCode column, but many other columns have missing values that can be significant (e.g., a missing userAgent could indicate a scripted attack).
+The logic isn't generalized to handle these other cases.

+  We can generalize the logic within the Planner to handle these cases, driven by the specific threat hypothesis.

+   1. Generalize the Planner: Enhancing the decompose_hypothesis function in src/planner.py.
+It currently assumes the main filter is always on eventName.
+We can modify it to use the correct primary filter column based on the hypothesis (e.g., using userAgent for hypothesis #9).

+   2. Implement Complex Logic in the Prompt: For a case like Hypothesis #9 ("Suspicious User Agents"), we want to check for either suspicious keywords or a missing userAgent.
+This requires an OR condition.
+Instead of over-complicating the structured filter builder, I will create a special, more detailed prompt for this specific hypothesis.
+This prompt will instruct the query_engineer to generate the combined ILIKE ...
+OR ...
+IS NULL clause for the userAgent column.

+  This approach enhances the planner's flexibility, correctly handles a more complex logic for NULL values on other columns, and is a pragmatic way to solve the challenge without a major architectural overhaul.